PROTECTING YOUR HANDS AGAINST OCCUPATIONAL HAZARDS

 • Never wash hands with benzene, paint thinner, gasoline, or other harsh solvents.

-• Flush hands under running water for 20 minutes or longer after your hands come into contact with any corrosive chemical.
+• Flush hands under running water for 20 minutes or longer after contact with any corrosive chemical.

 • If a minor skin laceration occurs, wash it immediately and seek medical treatment.